What Is Massachusetts Convention Fandom, Inc. (MCFI)?

 - Secretary: Sharon Sbarsky

 MCFI meetings are currently limited to an annual meeting held each October.
-The 2015 annual meeting will be on Thursday, October 29 at 7:30pm.
+Tentatively, we are planning to have a meeting in April 2016.

 MCFI members have worked on many conventions, including Boskone, Arisia, Readercon, Albacon, Lunacon, Philcon, Balticon, Disclave, Confluence, OryCon, Minicon, Wiscon, Tropicon, many Westercons, NASFiCs, and of course, many Worldcons.
 As a group, many of us managed the Iguanacon (1978) Masquerade, ConStellation (1983) sales to members, LoneStarCon 1 (Austin 1985) Art Show, MagiCon (1992) Exhibits Division, and ran the L.A.con III (1996) Art Show.